Gravitational waves from cosmic strings in LISA: reconstruction pipeline and physics interpretation

 where $G=1/M_p^2$ is the gravitational constant and $M_p=1.22\times 10^{19} {\rm GeV}$ is the Planck mass.
 Here, we study the ability of LISA to reconstruct the dimensionless parameter $G\mu$ with these templates.

 In this paper, we will focus on models in which loops decay by emitting GWs only, corresponding to the maximal SGWB.
-This corresponds to assuming that cosmic strings may be well described by the Nambu-Goto action or, in order words, that cosmic strings have no internal DoF and their thickness $\delta\sim 1/\eta$ is much smaller than their typical curvature length.
+This corresponds to assuming that cosmic strings may be well described by the Nambu-Goto action or, in order words, that cosmic strings have no internal degrees of freedom and their thickness $\delta\sim 1/\eta$ is much smaller than their typical curvature length.
 Field theory cosmic strings, however, may also decay into excitations of their constituent fields, which could result in a weakening of their GW signals.
 For Abelian-Higgs strings --- local strings that are generally expected to be well described by the Nambu-Goto action --- the potential role of these other decay mechanisms is still a matter of debate~\cite{Vachaspati:1984yi, Vincent:1997cx, Moore:1998gp, Olum:1998ag, Olum:1999sg, Moore:2001px, Hindmarsh:2008dw, Hindmarsh:2017qff, Matsunami:2019fss, Hindmarsh:2021mnl, Blanco-Pillado:2022rad, Hindmarsh:2022awe, Blanco-Pillado:2023sap}.
-Although in numerical simulations of the whole network loops decay quickly into scalar and gauge radiation~\cite{Hindmarsh:2017qff}, individual loop simulations indicate that this radiation is mostly emitted in high-curvature regions~\cite{Olum:1998ag, Olum:1999sg,Matsunami:2019fss} or in the end stage of their evolution, when loop length becomes comparable to $\delta$.
-This phenomenon has also been recently observed in individual loops extracted directly from cosmological field theory simulations of networks of strings \cite{Blanco-Pillado:2023sap}.
-This gives more credence to the idea that indeed field theory networks lose their energy from these high curvature regions.
-Here, since we consider strings $\delta \lesssim 10^{-24.5}\,\text{cm}$ and loops of astrophysical sizes, we will generally neglect the energy lost as a result of these other decay mechanisms.
-We only relax this assumption in appendix~\ref{app:fng_model} where we consider situations in which only a part of the energy of loops goes into GWs and/or in which only a fraction of the loops decay by emitting significant gravitational radiation.
+For the majority of this work, we will consider only energy loss into gravitational waves, consistent with prior work within the LISA Consortium~\cite{Auclair:2019wcv}.
+We only relax this assumption in Sec.~\ref{sec:fng_model} where we consider situations in which only a part of the energy of loops goes into GWs, with the remainder being lost into other particle radiation.